gloveboxes/ai-tour-maas-demo-15-minutes-max/README.md

 ### Phi3

-The Phi-3 model collection is the latest in Microsoft's family of Small Language Models (SLMs).
+The [Phi-3 model](https://techcommunity.microsoft.com/t5/ai-azure-ai-services-blog/discover-the-new-multi-lingual-high-quality-phi-3-5-slms/ba-p/4225280) collection is the Microsoft's family of Small Language Models (SLMs).
 They are designed to be highly capable and cost-effective, outperforming models of similar and larger sizes across various benchmarks in language, reasoning, coding, and math.

 ### Mistral